apache/pekko/docs/src/main/paradox/testing.md

-If the number of occurrences is specific—as demonstrated above—then `intercept` will block until that number of matching messages have been received or the timeout configured in `akka.test.filter-leeway` is used up (time starts counting after the passed-in block of code returns).
+If the number of occurrences is specific—as demonstrated above—then `intercept` will block until that number of matching messages have been received or the timeout configured in `pekko.test.filter-leeway` is used up (time starts counting after the passed-in block of code returns).
 In case of a timeout the test fails.